Star Trek 4 (unproduced film): Quentin Tarantino

 Quentin Tarantino began developing a Star Trek film in December 2017, but this ended when he chose not to direct it in January 2020.

 Tarantino's story was based on the Original Series episode "A Piece of the Action" (1968), which is set on an alien planet with an "Earth-like 1920s gangster culture".
 A few days after the project was revealed, Tarantino and Abrams convened a writers' room consisting of Mark L. Smith, Lindsey Beer, Drew Pearce, and Megan Amram to begin developing the idea into a film.
 One of the group would be chosen to write the screenplay while Tarantino focused on his ninth film, Once Upon a Time in Hollywood (2019); Smith was considered to be the frontrunner.
 In their initial discussions with the director, Abrams and Paramount agreed that the film could receive an R-rating like Tarantino's previous films, which would have made it the first R-rated Star Trek film.

 Smith was officially hired to write the screenplay by the end of December and Tarantino was considering directing the film.
 Paramount president Wyck Godfrey gave the project as an example of how the studio was rejuvenating its existing franchises, believing that "people's eyes light up" at the thought of Tarantino joining the Star Trek franchise.
-Previous Star Trek actors Patrick Stewart and William Shatner both expressed interest in returning to the franchise to work with Tarantino on the film after they previously portrayed Jean-Luc Picard in The Next Generation and James T. Kirk in The Original Series, respectively.
+Previous Star Trek actors Patrick Stewart and William Shatner both expressed interest in returning to the franchise to work with Tarantino on the film after they respectively portrayed Jean-Luc Picard in The Next Generation and James T. Kirk in The Original Series.
 Quinto assumed that the cast of the reboot films would be starring in Tarantino's film, as did Simon Pegg who portrays Montgomery Scott in the reboot films.
 In April 2018, Tarantino's film was reported to be set in a different timeline from the reboot films' Kelvin Timeline, and had the potential to be another reboot of the franchise.